mattermost/docs/source/collaborate/invite-people.rst

 .. tip::

     - Add users to a channel by selecting the channel name and selecting **Add Members**.
-    - Add groups of users to a channel or team by `creating a custom group </collaborate/organize-using-custom-user-groups.html>`__ and `@mentioning </collaborate/mention-people.html>`__ the custom group in a channel.
+    - Add groups of users to a channel or team by :doc:`creating a custom group </collaborate/organize-using-custom-user-groups>` and :doc:`@mentioning </collaborate/mention-people>` the custom group in a channel.

       - Mattermost prompts to you to add any users who aren't already members of that channel to the channel.
       - From Mattermost v9.1, you're given the option to add any users who aren't already members of that team to the team, if you have the permissions to do so.

-    - A `guest user </onboard/guest-accounts.html>`__ in Mattermost is a special role that is restricted to only the channels they have been invited to.
-When `guest access is enabled </configure/authentication-configuration-settings.html#guest-enable>`__ by the system admin, you can invite guests or users external to the organization, such as vendors or customers.
+    - A :doc:`guest user </onboard/guest-accounts>` in Mattermost is a special role that is restricted to only the channels they have been invited to.
+When :ref:`guest access is enabled <configure/authentication-configuration-settings:enable guest access>` by the system admin, you can invite guests or users external to the organization, such as vendors or customers.

       - Once guests are invited to the team, you can add them to the channel.